-Avoid the stress by being prepared for hard work
+Avoid stress by being prepared for hard work

 Another cause of great stress is worry where the heart beats fast, palms are clammy, and the person is feeling wobbly and not in control.
 This happens to everyone at one time or another, and the goal is to get through it and gain control again.

-These are some things that successful people do to calm themselves in order to get back to their important work.
+These are some things that successful people do to calm themselves to get back to their important work.

 1. Develop a Sense of Self

 Most people believe they should be very firm with themselves to achieve their best work.
-It’s true that only hard work can bring you success, but being too hard on oneself is entirely wrong.
-By developing a sense of self, the stress can be reduced, performance will improve, and mistakes will be used as lessons for the next time.
+Only hard work can indeed bring you success, but being too hard on oneself is entirely wrong.
+By developing a sense of self, stress can be reduced, performance will improve, and mistakes will be used as lessons for the next time.

 2. See the Big Picture

 People view everything they want to do or anything they need in different ways.
 By looking at the big picture, concerning the work to be done, people can become galvanized when facing the challenge and the stress it brings.
 They take a seemingly unimportant task and link it to a greater purpose which is the big picture.

 When people do this, they can look differently at having to work late or long hours after a long hard day.
 Instead of thinking about the report that needs to be finished, they look at this as a way of helping their career.
 This can also influence a person’s leadership ability, by being able to relay to employees, the need to see the end goal.

 Most people say that there are several causes of stress in the workplace like too much work and deadlines.
 They don’t realize that making decisions can be a powerful reason to become fearful.
 It doesn’t matter what the decision is about, small or large, tension is created, and stress follows automatically.